Mark 14:34-35 (LEB)

 For a correct example, consider the Ultimate level.

-(~P) If God causes(ontology) reprobate X to not believe the gospel, (~Q) then reprobate X will choose not to believe(ethic).
+(~P) If God causes(ultimate ontology) Johnny to not believe the gospel, (~Q) then Johnny will choose not to believe(ethic).

 The antecedent is ontology the on ultimate level.
 The consequent is ontology on the relative level.
 The ultimate level of ontology (p), necessarily results in the relative level ontology(q).
 This works, because it is a true cause and effect revealed by Scripture.
 Also, both aspects broadly belong to ontology.
 The relative level of ontology is a correct subcategory under the ultimate level ontology; therefore, the relative level is a necessary consequent from the antecedent of the ultimate level.
 Think of a game like checkers, or chess.
 The ultimate level is saying, “Oshea moves white pawn.”
 But on the relative level, “white pawn moves to E4.”
 Or in propositional logic, going from ultimate ontology to relative.